Pilladian/similarity-detection-tool/wiki/Dev_Implementation.md

 ## Main Class
 - One main class in which all collecting tools are imported
-- given an ip or domain or both
+- given ip or domain
 - collects data
 - presents data